Summary Metrics and Listings that are Commonly Used to Track Study Progress

 Actual Subjects and Sites

 The actual subjects are dependent on the study configuration.
 By default, the system counts the number of registered subjects at the current filtered sites.
-However, if the study configuration has an enrollment variable defined, that is used instead.
-This way study builders can define how "enrolled" subjects get counted.
+However, if the study configuration has an enrollment variable defined, that is used instead; this way, study builders can define how "enrolled" subjects get counted.

 2. Study Progress